Our Passion is Adventure and Sharing it with You!

 Keeping You Safe

-Safety is our #1 priority and our guides have the training and experience to anticipate dangers and mitigate or avoid them.
-While every outdoor activity carries with it some level of risk and we can’t guarantee you won’t get hurt, we have an impeccable safety record.
-We also invest in the best and newest safety gear every year, require our staff to all hold CPR certification, and extensive protocols for fast evacuations if anything was to happen.
+Safety is our #1 priority.
+Our guides have the training and experience to anticipate dangers and mitigate or avoid them.
+While every outdoor activity carries with it some level of risk, we have an impeccable safety record.
+We invest in the best and newest safety gear every year, require our staff to all hold First Aid & CPR certification, and extensive protocols for fast evacuations if anything was to happen.
 You have a whole team working together to ensure your safety and the highest quality experience.

 Providing Instruction & Assistance

 No experience is required for any of our guided trips!
-We will show and teach you a new skill!
-Don’t know how to ice climb up a vertical face?
-No problem, we’ll set up a safe system, demonstrate the correct technique, and coach you through it.
+We will show and teach you all the necessary skills.
+Never been to a glacier?
+No problem, we’ll guide you via canoe or hike and explore the terminus of glacier safely.
 You’ve never been in a kayak?
-No problem, we’ll show you how to efficiently paddle forward, backward, turn, and stop.
-Never been camping?
-No problem, we’ll provide the gear, help setup your tent, tell you how to stay warm and dry, and cook delicious meals on a backcountry stove.
-This is a perfect opportunity to not only experience the best in the Alaskan wilderness but have an adventure trying something new!
+No problem, we’ll show you how to efficiently paddle and have you enjoying the scenery and wildlife while doing so.
+Never seen a brown bear?
+No problem, we’ll provide the guide who is trained in bear country.
+Joining an ABAK trip is the perfect opportunity to not only experience the best in the Alaskan wilderness but have a new adventure!

 Enhancing Your Experience